We try to meet once a fortnight to discuss our campaign and the situation jeopardising our health services.

 You don't have to be very old to remember a time when most towns in England with a general hospital did not have a campaign fighting for the retention of vital health services.
-This event is your chance to join-the-dots and really understand why South Tyneside - like so many other places - has this campaign to save it's local hospital, and how you can help.
+This event is your chance to join-the-dots and really understand why South Tyneside - like so many other places - has this campaign to save its local hospital, and to find out how you can help.

 The entrance to Brinkburn Community Centre is off Harton Lane.
 If you have not been to the Brinkburn Community Centre before, be aware that the entrance is easy to miss.
 The centre has ample free parking.